Introduction to Fog Computing

 - Power Consumption: Fog nodes use more power than centralized cloud architecture.

-Fog computing is a promise to remove the disadvantages which are currently faced by IoT data which is stored in data centers located far off.
-It places processing nodes between end-devices and cloud-data centers, removing the latency and improving the efficiency.
+It is a promise to remove the disadvantages which are currently faced by IoT data which is stored in data centers located far off.
+It places processing nodes between end-devices and cloud-data centers, removing the latency and improving efficiency.